What is Swiss Food?

 – A description of Switzerland’s culinary heritage on display as part of the temporary exhibition, “What does Switzerland eat?” at the Landesmuseum Zürich (2018).

 I would never dare to give a concise, neatly-packaged answer to the question, “What is Swiss food?” because it doesn’t exist.
-Instead, I have come up with 10 thematic categories to help describe Switzerland’s current food scene, for when someone asks me this question.
-Listed alphabetically and by no means comprehensive, I hope these categories give you a flavor of what Switzerland has to offer from a culinary perspective.
+Instead, I have come up with 11 thematic categories to help describe Switzerland’s current food scene, for when someone asks me this question.
+By no means comprehensive, I hope these categories give you a flavor of what Switzerland has to offer from a culinary perspective.

 Mountains obviously have a strong connection with the identity of Switzerland.
 They occupy about two-thirds of its total land area, with the Alps in the southeast and the Jura mountains in the northwest.
 This small country has 48 mountain peaks over 4,000 meters (over 13,000 feet) above sea level.